-There’s something so alluring about Julia Roberts in 1990.
+There’s something so alluring about Julia Roberts circa 1990.
 The trouble is that women who tried to replicate her bouncy, carefree curls more often than not left the salon chair looking more like Michael Bolton than the Pretty Woman star.
-After far too many “bad perms,” we all gave up trying to fake curls and looked to flatirons instead.
-It seems that it took almost three decades for the perm to shake its bad reputation because only now are women coming back around to the idea.
+After far too many bad perms, we all gave up trying to fake those coveted curls and looked to flatirons instead.
+It took almost three decades for the perm to shake its bad reputation, but now women are coming back around to the idea.

 Thankfully, the process—as well as the outcome—has evolved, and not only is the perm 2.0 kinder to hair, but the effect is far more natural.
-This next-gen perm lasts three months, so you don’t need to grow it out like the stubborn, merciless curls of yesteryear.
-We called on Lily Bunting-Branch, the Hershesons technician who designed the modern perm the salon is now offering.
+This next-gen perm comes with an expiration date of three months, so you don’t need to grow it out like those stubborn, merciless curls of yesteryear.
+We called on Lily Bunting-Branch, the Hershesons technician who designed the modern perm the salon is now offering, to give us some info on the process.
 Keep scrolling to let us convince you to perm your hair, and we guarantee that you’ll be hooked on the idea by the end.

 How Does This Modern Perm Differ From What Came Before?